Matrix factorizations via Koszul duality: Koszul duality for the (co)bar constructions

 One checks that the differential on $K$ does not preserve this filtration but sends $F^iK$ to $F^{i-1}K$.
 Moreover the induced differential on the associated graded components agrees with the canonical resolution

 which is exact.
-Then we can define a dg $\Omega(C_M)$-submodule of $K$ by
+Then we can define a dg $\Omega B_M$-submodule of $K$ by

 where $d$ is the differential on $K$.
 It follows from the exactness of the above short exact sequence that both $L$ and $K/L$ are contractible.
 In general this does not imply that $K$ is also contractible.
-But in our case the dg module $K/L$ is free as $\Omega(B_M)$-modules, which implies that $K$ admits a direct sum decomposition $L\oplus K/L$ as $\Omega(B_M)$-modules.
+But in our case the dg module $K/L$ is free as $\Omega B_M$-modules, which implies that $K$ admits a direct sum decomposition $L\oplus K/L$ as $\Omega B_M$-modules.
 Note that this splitting does not necessarily preserve the differential on $K$, nevertheless it realizes $K$ as the cone of a closed map from $L[-1]$ to $K/L$, which implies that $K$ itself is also contractible.

-\remark More general Koszul duality statements are studies in~\cite{Pos} between various types of derived categories.
-The theory of Koszul duality for general curved algebras (not necessarily arising as the dual of curved coalgebras) is not yet understood.
-This is the reason why we need to restrict to curved algebras of the form $R_W$.
+The proof of Theorem~\ref{thm:koszul} is now complete.

-\paragraph For a dg category $\cD$ we denote by $[\cD]$ its homotopy category.
+\paragraph{Homological properties of $\Tw(\Omega B_M)$.} We first introduce some notations.
+For a dg category $\cD$ we denote by $[\cD]$ its homotopy category.
 Recall that $[\cD]$ has the same objects as $\cD$, but the morphism spaces between objects are given by the zeroth cohomology of the morphism spaces in $\cD$.
-Our next goal is to have an understanding of the category $[\Tw(\Omega(C_M))]$.
+Our next goal is to have an understanding of the category $[\Tw(\Omega B_M)]$.

 It is a well-known fact that for a dg algebra $A$ the category $[\Tw(A)]$ is a triangulated category.
 However it \emph{does not} agree with the derived category of $A$ in general.
 The reason is that the derived category of $A$ is defined by the localization of $[\Tw(A)]$ with respect to the class of acyclic objects (dg modules with zero cohomology) which might not be trivial in $[\Tw(A)]$.
-Specifically, there might exist objects in $\Tw(A)$ that are acyclic while not being contractible.
+Equivalently this is to say that there might exist objects in $\Tw(A)$ that are acyclic while not being contractible.
 One such example is to take $A=k[x]/x^2$ and $E\in \Tw(A)$ to be

 where the maps are all given by multiplication by $x$.
+Then $E$ is acyclic while it is not contractible.

-In the following proposition, we will show that for a coaugmented conil\-potent coalgebra $C$ with curvature term $M$ acyclic objects are the same as contractible objects in $\Tw(\Omega(C_M))$.
-Recall that a coaugmented coalgebra $C$ is conilpotent if $C^+$ is the union of the kernels of finite iterated coproducts.
+However for a coaugumented conilpotent coalgebra $B$ endowed with a curvature term $M$, we will show that acyclic objects are the same as contractible objects in $\Tw(\Omega B_M)$.
+Recall that a coaugumented coalgebra $B$ is conilpotent if $B^+$ is the union of the kernels of finite iterated coproducts.